appunni/llm-ts-worker/README.md

 This example demonstrates how to use the `generic-llm-worker.ts` to run large language models directly in the browser using HuggingFace Transformers and WebGPU acceleration.

+> 🤖 **Built with GitHub Copilot** - This project was developed with the assistance of GitHub Copilot for enhanced productivity and code quality.

 ## Features

 - ✅ **Modern Tech Stack**: Vite + TypeScript + Tailwind CSS (with Vite plugin)